chartchai-class/the-social-anti-fake-news-system-phase-ii-devspark/social-anti-fake-news/SUPABASE_SETUP.md

 ## Step 2: Set Up Database Schema

+Use the Postgres-compatible schema for Supabase.

 1. In your Supabase dashboard, go to **SQL Editor**
-2. Copy the entire contents of `supabase-schema.sql`
-3. Paste it into the SQL Editor
+2. Open and run `social-anti-fake-news/supabase-schema-postgres.sql`
-4. Click "Run" to execute the schema
+3. Click "Run" to execute the schema (it's idempotent)
-5. Verify tables are created: Go to **Table Editor** and check for:
+4. Verify tables are created: Go to **Table Editor** and check for:
    - `profiles`
    - `news`
    - `comments`
    - `votes`

+Note: The older `supabase-schema.sql` file is MySQL-style and not for Supabase.
+Use `supabase-schema-postgres.sql` instead.

 ## Step 3: Get API Credentials